kimberlym4488/stay-social/README.md

 ## Usage

-Combined with a front end/client side routes, controller, and views this would make a social network functional
+Combined with a front end/client side routes, controller, and views this would make a social network functional and extremely efficient.

 ## Test Instructions

 Pull down the project from github and test in insomnia.
+Seed files are not required if you run post routes first.

 ## Contribution